Aktion Club honors Darrel Smith

 “Darrel Smith is a very busy person who has lived an extraordinary life.”

-“His living history program, ‘The Best of Times, the Worst of Times,’ is the story of a CCC boy looking back on his youth and service in the CCC,” Sherwin said.
+“His living history program, ‘The Best of Times, the Worst of Times’ is the story of a CCC boy looking back on his youth and service in the CCC,” said Sherwin.
 “Darrel has been invaluable in interpreting this period of history to many visitors from all over the country.

 “He’ll do anything for his community,” said son Greg.
 “He’s stubborn that way.”